<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6022889&amp;fmt=gif">

 What is a “Workflow”?

 The Intake step might be handled by a person whose only role is to perform the Intake and ensure that the information and drawings required for review are received from customers.
-Once the person performs the Intake, the project/case to be reviewed is routed to the reviewers.
-To visualize this work flow, the project/case first flowed to the person doing the Intake who works on it and then it flowed to each of the reviewers in the review groups who again work on it.
+Once the person performs the Intake, the project to be reviewed is routed to the reviewers.
+To visualize this work flow, the project first flowed to the person doing the Intake who works on it and then it flowed to each of the reviewers in the review groups who again work on it.

 Allowing an individual to manage his/her work plate